SamsungInternet/three-effects/README.md

 # three-effects

 A minimal framework for three.js development.
-It provides post processing and entity component systems
+It provides mechanisms to implement performant post processing and entity component systems

 ## Post Processing

-The library exposes the attachEffects function, which takes THREE.Scene objects as argument. and returns functions/closures tied to the provided scene object.
+The library exposes the attachEffects function, which takes THREE.Scene objects as its argument and returns control functions tied to the provided scene object.

-The scene.onBeforeRender and onAfterRender properties are tapped to swap render targets internally in renderer.render and perform post processing transparently.
+The scene.onBeforeRender and .onAfterRender callbacks are tapped to swap render targets internally in renderer.render and perform post processing transparently.

-The returned closures are used to set the final composition shader which will output to the screen/hmd or whatever render target was bound when renderer.render was called.
+The control function is used to set the final composition shader which will output to the screen/hmd or whatever render target was bound when renderer.render was called.

-The full fragment shader needs to be passed to the closure as a string argument.
+The full fragment shader needs to be passed to the function as a string argument.
 The scene.userData property is used as the uniforms container for the final step.

 Some default uniforms are provided on initialization, colorTexture and depthTexture, to give access to the color and depth textures that are generated from the base rendering.

 ### Multi Pass Compositing

-Effects that need to access surrounding pixels, like FXAA or Glitch, will need to run on their own pass after all the pixels of the previous chain have been resolved.
+Effects that need to access surrounding pixels, like FXAA or Glitch, will need to run on a pass of their own after all the pixels of the previous chain have been resolved.

 To deal with this, some simple shader preprocessor logic to split the shader into multiple passes is provided using an uber shader approach with preprocessor defines.